 Plasma

-Plasma is the liquid component of blood accounts for about half of each unit of whole blood.
-Plasma contains important proteins that help our blood to clot, carry antibodies and maintain our blood volume.
+Plasma makes up about half of whole blood and carries important proteins that help with clotting, carry antibodies that fight infection, and maintain blood volume.

 Platelets